CEED/libCEED/doc/sphinx/source/libCEEDdev.md

 This reduced the memory required to utilize this backend significantly.

 The `/cpu/self/avx/*` and `/cpu/self/xsmm/*` backends delegate to the corresponding `/cpu/self/opt/*` backends.
-These backends update the `CeedTensorContract` objects.
+These backends update the `CeedTensorContract` objects using AVX intrinsics and libXSMM functions, respectively.

-The `/cpu/self/memcheck/*` backends are delegate to the `/cpu/self/ref/*` backends.
+The `/cpu/self/memcheck/*` backends delegate to the `/cpu/self/ref/*` backends.
 These backends replace many of the implementations with methods that include more verification checks and a memory management model that more closely matches the memory management for GPU backends.

 ### GPU Backends